© Alexander Benz

 Photography serves as a record of the times we live in.
 Isn't that what we appreciate about it when we look at pictures taken by artists like Man Ray?
 The stories told through photographs, and the way they are presented, reflect not only what the photographers wanted to capture from their surroundings and their understanding of their era, but also the aesthetic inherently tied to their contemporaneity.
 It's like peering into a whole world; these photographs spark our imagination and almost make us recall times and places we haven't experienced ourselves.

 I contemplate this photograph of my father and me, him carrying me on his shoulders.
-It's a small picture from the 1970s, originally with rounded corners.
+It's a small image from the 1970s, originally with rounded corners.
 Obviously, I can't remember that moment—I was too young.
-Yet, as I look at it, it becomes a part of me; I feel like I've lived that moment.
+Yet, as I look at the picture, it becomes a part of me; I feel like I've lived that moment.
 Though I can't recall any of it, since it's captured in a photograph, I can't deny its existence.
-I appear so small, and he seems so young and happy!
-This photo serves as a more reliable witness of my past than my own memory, and it's quite refreshing, rather joyful.
+I appear so small, and my father seems so young and happy!
+This photo serves as a more reliable witness of my past than my own memory, and that fact is quite refreshing.